Slow Decisions · Rework · Wasted Hours · Manager Bottlenecks · Missed Upside

 Execution drag often starts before the dashboard shows it.

-Emergent Skills examines that cost through Capacity Intelligence: the hidden execution drag created by how work is designed, assigned, routed, interrupted, and recovered from.
+Emergent Skills uses Capacity Intelligence to test whether execution drag is being produced by how work is designed, assigned, routed, interrupted, and recovered from.
 The goal is not to label every performance problem as a capacity problem.
 The goal is to test whether work demand is degrading access to the skills your people already have.
+Individuals use the Zones Framework privately to identify state and choose interventions.
+Managers route from capacity an employee chooses to declare, observable workload, and task consequence, never from private app data.

-The starting point is the Work Demand Diagnostic: a half-day working session for managers and team leaders.
+For one stalled priority, start with the Stalled Priority Snapshot: a 90-minute working session for managers and team leaders.
 The session maps the execution patterns your team is already seeing to the Five Capacity Taxes and tests whether work demand appears to be a meaningful contributor.

-Investment: $3,500 to $7,500.
+Investment: $1,500.
 No follow-on commitment.
-If the diagnostic shows that a fuller Capacity Audit is warranted, that decision happens after the working session, based on what surfaced.
+If the Stalled Priority Snapshot shows that a fuller Work Demand Diagnostic is warranted, that decision happens after the working session, based on what surfaced.

 We do not label a performance pattern capacity-driven unless it passes four tests: baseline shift, load signature, shared conditions, and reversibility.

-Start With the Work Demand Diagnostic → See what it is costing you →
+Start With the Stalled Priority Snapshot → See what it is costing you →

 What This Looks Like Before You Have a Name For It